Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Doctors and healthcare professionals

 Those who dedicate their lives to caring for others often neglect their own well-being.
 Nearly 14% of doctors and healthcare professionals meet the criteria for a substance use disorder.
 Factors like long and grueling shifts, exposure to emotional trauma, and easy access to prescription medications create a high-risk environment.
 One Mayo Clinic study even found that nearly 36% of doctors misused opioids.
-The pressure to be perfect and the fear of career repercussions can make it incredibly difficult to ask for help with something like an opioid addiction.
+The pressure to be perfect and the fear of career repercussions can make it incredibly difficult to ask for help with something like an Opioid Addiction Indiana.

 Police officers